IvanUkhov/blog/_posts/2019-11-08-sequential-data.md

 In this section, we cover Steps 4 and 5 in the list given at the beginning.
 This job is done by [TensorFlow Extended], which is a library for building machine-learning pipelines.
 Internally, it relies on [Apache Beam] as a language for defining pipelines.
-Once a pipeline is created, it can be executed using an executor, and the executor that we shall use is [Cloud Dataflow].
+Once an adequate pipeline is created, it can be executed using an executor, and the executor that we shall use is [Cloud Dataflow].

 Before we proceed to the pipeline itself, the construction process is orchestrated by a [configuration file][preprocessing.json], which will